 - If you operate from a company but say, only work for one part of it, then you may be considered an employee by HMRC.

 - In these circumstances, your company may be charged PAYE and national insurance on the payments it receives, and the company may also be liable for the employers’ national insurance.

 - HMRC may challenge circumstances where they think dividends are being paid instead of a salary.
 For example, if you grant employees shares where the only rights are to a monthly dividend, HMRC are likely to treat this as salary.

 - HMRC may also challenge situations where they see profits being shifted.
-For example an 80% shareholder takes a small dividend but pays their spouse, who is a 20% shareholder, a very large dividend to utilise their allowances.
+For example, an 80% shareholder takes a small dividend but pays their spouse, who is a 20% shareholder, a very large dividend to use their allowances.